Sheshiyer/Appdesign/docs/assets/Vibrasonix_Asset_Creation_Guide.md

   - "The power of sound awaits."

 ### 7. Science Explanation Screen
-- **Main Copy:** "**Binaural beats** synchronize your brainwaves to specific frequencies, triggering desired mental states."
+- **Main Copy:** "**Binaural beats** and **PEMF technology** synchronize your brainwaves to specific frequencies, triggering desired mental states."
 - **Alternative Options:**
-  - "Your brain naturally entrains to sound frequencies, changing your state of consciousness."
+  - "Your brain naturally entrains to sound frequencies and electromagnetic pulses, changing your state of consciousness."
-  - "Science has proven that specific sound frequencies can alter brainwave patterns."
+  - "Science has proven that specific sound frequencies and pulsed electromagnetic fields can alter brainwave patterns."

 ### 8. Goal Selection Screen
 - **Main Copy:** "What would you like to achieve?"
 - **Subtitle:** "Select all that apply"
 - **Options:**
-  - "Get better sleep"
+  - "Get better sleep - Delta wave entrainment (0.5-4 Hz) for deep restorative sleep"
-  - "Improve focus"
+  - "Improve focus - Alpha and Gamma frequencies (8-12 Hz, 30-50 Hz) for enhanced cognition"
-  - "Reduce stress & anxiety"
+  - "Reduce stress & anxiety - Reduce cortisol levels and increase endorphins"
-  - "Enhance meditation"
+  - "Enhance meditation - Theta frequencies (4-7 Hz) for hypnagogic states"
-  - "Sound healing"
+  - "Sound healing - Vibroacoustic therapy across the 30-120 Hz therapeutic range"
-  - "Spiritual exploration"
+  - "Spiritual exploration - Access expanded states of consciousness"

 ### 9. Personalized Response Screen
 - **Main Copy:** "Vibrasonix can help with that."
-- **Supporting Copy:** "Our soundscapes use **binaural beats**, shown in studies to be effective for your goals."
+- **Supporting Copy:** "Our soundscapes use **binaural beats** that work with your Vibrasonix-Cube to create a complete therapeutic experience."
 - **Alternative Options:**
   - "You've come to the right place."
   - "We've got you covered."